BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_13.md

     - Crunch
     - Fire Fang

 Time for another round with Aster and Eclipse!
-This time you'll have Aya as your partner, and thankfully her team actually puts in a decent amount of work in this fight, with lots of Water and Grass moves to deal with their numerous Water, Rock, and Ground type Pokemon.
+This time you'll have Aya as your partner, and thankfully her team actually puts in a decent amount of work in this fight, with lots of Water and Grass moves to deal with their numerous Water, Rock, and Ground type Pokémon.
 Aster and Eclipse like to set up screens against you with their leads, so you could consider bringing Brick Break or Psychic Fangs if these are annoying.
 Generally I find that Lunatone doesn't hit very hard, so if you are struggling with this one, you can continuously target the right side and get the battle to a 2-on-1 to make it simple.

 **Relationship Point Choices:**
 - Aya gets kidnapped (-2 Aya.
 This is not a choice, actually.)